harness/developer-hub/docs/platform/12_Variables-and-Expressions/add-a-variable.md

 :::

-Run the pipeline and see that the value of these service variables passed as environment variables.
+Run the pipeline and see the value of these service variables passed as environment variables.

 <docimage path={require('./static/export-srv-var-as-env-var.png')} width="100%" height="100%" title="Click to view full size image" />